Allergy Test in Manhattan, NYC

 - Dopamine: Intravenous infusion of dopamine may inhibit skin test responses.

-- Beta Blocking Agents: Propranolol can significantly increases skin test reactivity.
+- Beta Blocking Agents: Propranolol can significantly increase skin test reactivity.

 Medications that can be continued